Kohn-Sham inversion with mathematical guarantees: Introduction

-The remainder of this Letter is structured as follows.
-First, we briefly present the mathematical framework of the MY inversion scheme within a periodic setting.
-We relate the proximal density to the xc potential $v_\mathrm{xc}$ and present an error analysis including rigorous bounds based on the proximal mapping.
-Finally, the theory is numerically implemented to demonstrate the suitability of this scheme, including the error bounds, to realistic physical systems by applying it to bulk silicon.
+The remainder of this article is structured as follows.
+In \cref{subsec:MathBackground}, we briefly present the mathematical framework of the MY inversion scheme within a periodic setting.
+Furthermore, in \cref{subsec:Inversion} we relate the proximal density to the xc potential $v_\mathrm{xc}$ and present an error analysis that includes rigorous bounds based on the proximal mapping. \Cref{sec:Numerics} discusses our numerical implementation and results when applying the scheme to three bulk materials.
+Lastly, in \cref{sec:Conclusions} we give some concluding remarks.